MichaelBHerman/MostWanted/README.md

 # Commit Comments
+09/03 Search by multiple traits partially completed AND working!
 09/02 User validations fixed and tested;
 09/02 Added search by Eye Color, Parents, Spouse, and Occupation.
 User validation functions completed as well.
 09/02 Finished traits so they can narrow a group down to a single individual; Added exit points to most the traits.
 Changed some verbage in how traits were returned to work better in running them through again.
 Tested on various individuals.